AincradOT/platform/docs/runbooks/index.md

 **After bootstrap**: Application repositories consume the platform boundaries - see the [Golden Path](../golden-path.md) for application patterns and responsibilities.

+## Grant CI bucket permissions

+If an application Terraform needs to create a backup bucket and fails with `storage.buckets.create`, follow [Grant CI access to manage backup buckets](ci-storage-permissions.md) to give the environment CI service account project-scoped `roles/storage.admin`.

 ## Teardown

 To decommission the platform and stop all billing, see [Teardown](teardown.md).